 Relationships - Growing Up Lower Key Stage Two Lesson title Learning objective Learning outcomes Lesson 1 Changes in Boys To learn how their body will, and emotions may, change as they approach and move through puberty (H 18) I can describe how boys' bodies will change as they go through puberty.
 Lesson 2 Changes in Girls To learn how their body will, and emotions may, change as they approach and move through puberty (H 18) I can describe how girls' bodies will change as they go through puberty.
+This will include menstruation.
 Lesson 3 Changing Emotions To learn how their body will, and emotions may, change as they approach and move through puberty (H 18) To recognise that they may experience conflicting emotions and when they need to listen to their emotions or overcome them.
 I can describe the feelings that some people experience as they grow up.
 Lesson 4 Relationships and Families • To learn that civil partnerships and marriage are examples of stable, loving relationships and a public demonstration of the commitment made between two people who love and care for each other and want to spend the rest of their lives together and who are of a legal age to make that commitment.
-(R 5) I understand that there are many different types of relationships and families.
-'And Tango Makes Three' by Justin Richardson and Peter Parnell.
+I understand that there are many different types of relationships and families.
+'And Tango Makes Three' by Justin

-To learn about the difference between sex, gender identity and sexual orientation.
+(R 5) To learn about the difference between sex, gender identity and sexual orientation.
 (R 17) To learn that two people who love and care for one another can be in a committed relationship and not be married or in a civil partnership.
-(R 19) Lesson 5 Human Reproduction To learn about human reproduction.
-(H 19) I can describe male and female body parts and explain what these are for.
-Vocabulary Adoption Fostering Gay Lesbian Puberty Reproduction Same sex relationships Stereotypes
+(R 19) Richardson and Peter Parnell.
+Lesson 5 To understand about permission seeking and consent To learn about seeking and giving permission (consent) in different situations.
+(R26) To learn about keeping something confidential or secret, when this should (e.g. a birthday surprise that others will find our=t about) or should not be agreed to, and when it is right to break a confidence or share a secret (R27) I can describe what consent is.
+I can tell the difference between a secret and a surprise.
+Vocabulary Adoption Fostering Gay Lesbian Mensuration Puberty Periods Reproduction Same sex relationships Stereotypes